nuria-sv/toscca/README.md

 ## Overview

-toscca is an R package to perform Thresholded Ordered Sparse Canonical Correlation Analysis (TOSCCA), descibed in [(Senar N. et al. nd)](https://arxiv.org/abs/2310.02169) for the analysis and integration of two datasets, at least one of which is high-dimensional.
+toscca is an R package to perform Thresholded Ordered Sparse Canonical Correlation Analysis (TOSCCA), descibed in [(Senar N. et al, nd)](https://arxiv.org/abs/2310.02169) for the analysis and integration of two datasets, at least one of which is high-dimensional.
 TOSCCA is an extension of the sparse CCA method based on soft-thresholding that produces near-orthogonal components, allows for browsing over various sparsity levels, and permutation-based hypothesis testing.
 Our soft-thresholding approach avoids tuning of a penalty parameter, which is computationally burdensome and may render unintelligible results.
 In addition, unlike alternative approaches, our method is less dependent on the initialisation.

 <img src="https://github.com/nuria-sv/toscca/blob/master/algorithm.png" height="380" width="700" align="center">